Wise old Confucius might have said “The journey of a 1000 miles begins with one step”.

 68. Liquid limits.
 Remember liquid limits in the country you’re flying from and to.
 In some countries rules for domestic flights are different to International flights.
 Here’s more information for several countries: USA, UK, Australia, Canada.

 69. Refill water.
 Bring an empty water bottle to the airport so you can fill up after going through security.
 Many airports have water fountains otherwise most restaurants will fill your bottle with tap water if you ask nicely.
-If you’re looking for a good quality re-usable bottle, check out Hydaway and Klean Kanteen.
+If you’re looking for a good quality re-usable bottle, check out Hydaway (official website) and Klean Kanteen.

 70. No boom boom.
 Don’t pack dangerous and restricted items (such as firearms, knives, flammable items, corrosives, glowing radioactive waste).
 If you’re not familiar with those restrictions, check your airline’s policies and country of departure/arrival (TSA has some more info).
 A cavity search from airport security is not the best way to start your vacation.